MiscellaneousStuff/tlol-analysis/README.md

      for that particular string type (like missile name) and then index into that custom list of strings.
      This also works but need to be careful during builk conversion run time.
 As long as it's kept consistent this is also fine and works.

+# Data Verification Results

+- Auto attack distances between Ezreal and targets are often much higher than AA range, this indicates either a post-processing data handling bug, or something during runtime when scraping?
+Much more likely to be in the post-process data handling part though.